makeabilitylab/physcomp/sensors/photoresistors.md

 A photoresistor—sometimes called a photocell or light-dependent resistor—varies its resistance in response to light.
 They are small, inexpensive, and easy-to-use.
 However, they are not particularly accurate so are best suited for measuring coarse-grain light levels (*e.g.,* the difference between a light and dark room) rather than precise illuminance.

 Consequently, photoresistors are popular in children's toys, nightlights, clock radios, and other inexpensive gadgets.
-For example, they are used in this Melissa and Doug wooden fire truck puzzle to detect when pieces have been placed and the puzzle is complete:
+For example, they are used in this Melissa and Doug wooden fire truck puzzle to detect when pieces have been placed and when the puzzle is complete:

 ![Picture showing the Melissa and Doug puzzle with embedded photoresistors](assets/images/Photoresistor_MelissaAndDougPuzzle.png)